LeeEd1/MS3-project/README.md

 ### Typography

-MedievalSharp was selected for the heading of my page with gothic selected for the body of my page.
-All fonts obtained from googlefonts.
+I chose Merriweather and Open Sans for my font choices as I find them to be nice and easy to read and combining the both gives a clean and modern Look.

 ### Color scheme

-My color scheme was orange black and white as shown below:
+My color scheme was orange, black and white as shown below:

 ![Home/Recipes Wireframes](/static/images/readme-img/colors.png)

+The page also features Yellow, grey and red buttons along with an offwhite/light grey background to allow for the card to stand out.

 ### Images